 - Seating and mobility equipment.

-We share a medical records system with Gillette Children’s Specialty Healthcare.
+We share a medical records system with Gillette Children’s.
 This shared system gives our providers access to all the information they need to continue caring for your child as they move to adulthood.

 Because some of our pediatric specialists also have training in adult care, your child might see some of their childhood providers at Gillette's adult clinic.